Hamiltonian completion

 The Hamiltonian completion problem is to find the minimal number of edges to add to a graph to make it Hamiltonian.

-The problem is clearly NP-hard in general case (since its solution gives an answer to the NP-complete problem of determining whether a given graph has a Hamiltonian cycle).
+The problem is clearly NP-hard in the general case (since its solution gives an answer to the NP-complete problem of determining whether a given graph has a Hamiltonian cycle).
 The associated decision problem of determining whether K edges can be added to a given graph to produce a Hamiltonian graph is NP-complete.